 The project will transform our understanding of British imams and create a lasting reference point for future research on Muslim religious professionals.

-Complete our short survey
+Complete our community survey

 Our research aims